JadfAfrigis/AddressMatch/README.md

 //replace specific characters in the authentication code auth=auth.replace(/\+/g,'-').replace(/\//g,"_").replace(/=/g,"");

-//set authCode variable value - used in a pre-request script in the Postman collection for the Address Match API pm.environment.set("authCode", auth);
+//set authCode variable value - used in a pre-request script in
+//the Postman collection for the Address Match API pm.environment.set("authCode", auth);

+//set i1 and i2 - encoded-versions of the input addresses to be
-//set input1 and input2 - used in a pre-request script in the Postman collection for the Address Match API pm.environment.set("input1e", i1);
+//used in a pre-request script in
+//the Postman collection for the Address Match API pm.environment.set("input1e", i1);
 pm.environment.set("input2e", i2);